Social Work

 Access and application

-- equivalent university entrance qualification or
+General university entrance qualification (A-levels), or

-Relevant professional qualification with additional examinations:
+Relevant vocational qualification with additional examinations

 The application deadlines at the FHV are divided as follows:

-Application deadline I 15th November - 1st March
+Application deadline I - 15th November - 1st March

 By applying by March 1st, you will benefit from a faster confirmation of your study place

-Application deadline II until 31st May
+Application deadline II - until 31st May

 You can apply for all degree programmes until 31st May.

-Application deadline III until 31st August
+Application deadline III - until 31st August

 Some degree programmes still have a few places available until 31st August.

-Important information: The ultimate application deadline for all applications sent from third countries (non EU or non-EEA, with the exception of Switzerland) is 1st March.
+Note: The ultimate application deadline for all applications sent from third countries (non EU or non-EEA, with the exception of Switzerland) is 1st March.

 Two steps to your desired degree programme at FHV: